MNV1219/WorkFusion/vertopal.com_wf-tw-test-case.markdown

 account and a repository.
 Note that the repository needs to be public so we can review your work.

-If you feel that some edits are a matter of style, follow the or just leave your considerations as a comment.
+If you feel that some edits are a matter of style, follow the Google Developer Style Guide or just leave your considerations as a comment.
 Thank you, and good luck!

 ---------------